PaleovirologyLab/hi-fever/README.md

 tar -xf MINI_rvdbv28_wtaxa.dmnd.tar.xz
 ```

-If using conda, activate the environment.
-If using Docker on Mac (arm64), open a terminal tab within Docker desktop.
-If using Docker on LINUX add the -with_docker flag to the run command below.
+If using Conda, activate the environment and run with `-profile conda`.
+If using Pixi, run the workflow from within the Pixi environment or via Pixi tasks.
+For containerized execution, use `-profile apptainer`.

 Run the HI-FEVER workflow from the root hi-fever folder with the following command (replacing the email address):

-`nextflow main.nf --query_file_aa 20_per_fam_no_retro.fasta --ftp_file human_T2T_ftp.txt --email john.smith@email.com`
+`nextflow main.nf --query_file_aa 20_per_fam_no_retro.fasta --ftp_file human_T2T_ftp.txt --email john.smith@email.com -profile conda`

 ### Assembly input modes